Azuriom/azuriom.com/content/en/download.md

 ---
 title: Download
-description: Azuriom is an open-source project that can be downloaded for free.
-Also, the source code is available on GitHub.
+description: Download Azuriom for free, and enjoy your new website.
 layout: download
 ---